gvwilson/change/finishing/index.md

     -   Often improves your ideas
 -   Isolate those who are never going to agree
     -   Can be to their benefit as well
--   *Follow through*
+-   Plan to follow through
     -   Maintenance requires much more effort than construction

 <section class="exercise" markdown="1">

-### Exercise
+### Exercise: Inertia

-1. In groups, discuss a change that failed after it was officially adopted.
-    What went wrong?
-1. Describe a case in which people continued doing things the old way after most of the organization moved to a new way.
+Describe a case in which people continued doing things the old way after most of the organization moved to a new way.

-    Why was this permitted?
+1. Why was this permitted?
-    What were its benefits and drawbacks?
+1. What were the benefits and drawbacks of allowing this?

 </section>